‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Yeah, it's like him, Wemby, and Jeremy Sohan.

-Just get up going.
+Just getting them going.

 The three of them.

+Oh, let's hear it.
 It's a little bit of a cheat.

 I know you guys love the music.